Theory of post-jamming rigidity in feedback-regulated cellular packings: Finite-size Maxwell counting and contact budget

 where $N_f$ is the number of rattlers, $N_u$ is the number of unconstrained buds among the remaining cells, and $N_c$ counts contacts twice.
 Let $N_{\nr}=N-N_f$ and $u=N_u/N_{\nr}$.
 The direct Maxwell count for a periodic system gives

 because each nonrattler budding cell has three rigid-body degrees of freedom in two dimensions, each unconstrained bud leaves one rotational mode effectively free, and the two global translations are removed.
-As in finite-size jamming of sphere packings \cite{Goodrich2012}, one additional physical contact is needed to generate the state of self stress that supports compression.
+As in finite-size jamming of sphere packings \cite{Goodrich2012}, one additional physical contact is needed to generate the state of self-stress that supports compression.
 In doubled-contact counting this adds $+2$, which yields Eq.~\eqref{eqS:codeiso}.
 Dividing by $N_{\nr}$ gives

-The structural relation in the Letter follows from the same contact budget.
+The structural relation used in the main text follows from the same contact budget.
 Let $\Delta Z\equiv Z-Z_{\iso}(u)$ be the excess coordination above the modified isostatic count.
-When one unconstrained bud becomes mechanically complete, the actual coordination increases by two physical contacts, or four counted contacts, whereas the modified isostatic count increases by only two counted contacts.
+When one unconstrained bud becomes mechanically complete, the actual contact count increases by two physical contacts, or four counted contacts, whereas the modified isostatic count increases by only two counted contacts.
 In differential form,

 so

 Integrating from the jamming point, where the unconstrained-bud fraction is $u_J$, gives

 with $\Delta Z_0(P)$ the no-feedback reference branch.
 The argument treats completion as the effective creation of two contacts, as in Ref.~\cite{Gniewek2019}.
 A bud can temporarily acquire one extra contact before it is fully constrained, but that intermediate state is not included in the present mean-field description.